-Chair of CIPA’s Administrators’ Committee & Lead Course Tutor/Examiner for the CIPA Patent Administrator Qualification.
+Vice Chair of CIPA’s Administrators’ Committee & Lead Course Tutor/Examiner for the CIPA IP Paralegal Qualification.

 Oliver has a Masters degree in electronic engineering from Southampton University.
 Before becoming a patent attorney, he designed both analogue and digital electronic circuitry.
 Oliver has experience in drafting and prosecuting patent applications in the electronics, electrical and software fields.
 Having coaxed his motorcycle round the world on a memorable solo tour, Oliver is also very capable with engine, and other mechanical and vehicle, technologies.

 Laura has a degree in electrical and electronic engineering.
 She has worked successfully in both private practice firms and a major in-house corporate IP department.
 Laura has experience of drafting and prosecuting patent applications in a large number of technical fields, such as medical devices, semi-conductors, telecoms systems, video processing, location-based services, vehicle and engine management and control systems, domestic appliances, aircraft stowage, oil rig fault handling systems, agricultural equipment, wind sensors, anchor technologies, manufacturing processes, combustion technologies, and nuclear power station technologies.